On this page:

 The short answer is 252.

-To be precise, the average number of trading days per year from 1990 to 2018 has been 251.86.
+In fact, the average number of trading days per year from 1990 to 2022 has been exactly 252.00.
+That is just a coincidence.
+The exact average may deviate a little, for instance from 1990 to 2021 it was 252.875.
 But we usually want to use an integer, so 252 is best.

 Trading Days per Year in Other Markets